 - Rare diverticula compared to other gastrointestinal sites

-- Peak incidence: middle-aged and older patients
+- Peak incidence: middle-aged and older male individuals

 Epidemiological data refers to the US, unless otherwise specified.

 Esophageal diverticula are classified according to their localization, histology, and pathophysiology.

 - Middle esophageal diverticulum: diverticulum at the tracheal bifurcation

 - Lower esophageal diverticulum: epiphrenic diverticulum

 - True diverticula: All layers of the esophageal wall protrude.